Apress/pro-asp.net-core-6/typos.md

 **Chapter 8**

+On page 181, the URL used to test the application is not case sensitive.

+(Thanks to Abdul W Yousufzai for reporting this problem)

+---

 On page 182, the text that describes Listing 8-3 refers to the `Configure` method, which is no longer used to configure ASP.NET Core applications

 (Thanks to Abdul W Yousufzai for reporting this problem)